populationgenomics/cpg-cost-control/README.md

    `billing-admin-123456.billing.gcp_billing_export_v1_012345_ABCDEF_123456`.
 1. Grant the service account _BigQuery Job User_ and _BigQuery Data Viewer_ role
    permissions.
+1. At the organization level, grant the service account _Billing Viewer_ permissions.
+   Replace `$BILLING_ACCOUNT_ID` below with your billing ID, e.g. `01D123-234567-CBDEFA`.
 1. Create a new Pub/Sub topic in the `billing-admin` project, named `cost-report`.
 1. Create a Cloud Scheduler job that posts a Pub/Sub message to the